Jacopown/dotfiles/README.md

 ```

 At this point you can configure the shell as you like, I kept everything default.
-We're going to overwrite these settings by coping my config file so remember to merge your new setting in my configs when at that point.
+We're going to overwrite these settings by coping my config file so remember to merge your new settings in my configs when at that point.

 Set zsh as your default shell...